benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q009.png)

-**Nonidenticality Constraint** is used when two entities in the pattern must have nonidentical assignments.
+**Nonidenticality Constraint** is used when two entities in the pattern should have nonidentical assignments.
 Here is an example:

 _**Q5:** Any person whose dragon was frozen by a dragon owned by two of his parents_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q005.png)

-Without enforcing nonidenticality, the same parent can be assigned to both C and E. The 'C' and '≠C' tags are red - this is a visual indication that these tags are used to enforce nonidenticality.
+Without enforcing nonidenticality, the same parent can be assigned to both C and E. The 'C' and '≠C' tags are bold and red - this is a visual indication that these tags are used to enforce nonidenticality.

 Here are two more examples:

-_**Q6:** Any person whose dragon was frozen by two dragons – one owned by one of his parents, the other owned by another parent (note that none, one or both dragons may be owner by both parents)_
+_**Q6:** Any person whose dragon was frozen by two dragons – one owned by one of his parents, the other owned by another parent (none, one, or both dragons may be owned by both parents)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q006.png)

-_**Q7:** Any person whose dragon was either (i) frozen by a dragon owned by two of his parents, or (ii) from two dragons – one owned by one of his parents and the other owned by his other parent_
+_**Q7:** Any person whose dragon was either (i) frozen by a dragon owned by two of his parents, or (ii) frozen by two dragons – one owned by one of his parents and the other owned by his other parent_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q007.png)